dotnet/docfx/Documentation/tutorial/howto_filter_out_unwanted_apis_attributes.md

 To filter out APIs, you could specify `apiRules` with a list of `exclude` or `include` rules.

-> *Note*
+> [!Note]
 > The rules would be executed sequentially and the matching process would stop once one rule is matched.
 > Namely, you need to put the most detailed rule in the top.
 > If no rule is matched the API would be included by default.